Sponsored by Massage Study Buddy

 Glossary of Terms

-• Cannabis: the genus of plant to which both marijuana and hemp belong.
+- Cannabis: the genus of plant to which both marijuana and hemp belong.

-• Cannibinoid: chemical compounds found in cannabis plants; there are more than 100 active cannabinoids in cannabis.
+- Cannabinoid: chemical compounds found in cannabis plants; there are more than 100 active cannabinoids in cannabis.

-• THC: a cannabinoid that has psychotropic effects.
+- THC: a cannabinoid that has psychotropic effects.

-• Cannibidiol: a cannabinoid that has pain-relieving and other effects, minus the psychotropic effects of THC.
+- Cannibidiol: a cannabinoid that has pain-relieving and other effects, minus the psychotropic effects of THC.

-• Marijuana: a cannabis plant bred for a high THC content.
+- Marijuana: a cannabis plant bred for a high THC content.

-• Hemp: a cannabis plant containing less than 0.3 percent THC.
+- Hemp: a cannabis plant containing less than 0.3 percent THC.

 1. Does every type of massage-related CBD product contain the same marijuana-derived ingredients?

-Jean Talleyrand, M.D., is the founder of MediCann, which operates complementary health care clinics that offer massage, medical cannabis consultations and more, throughout California.
+Jean Talleyrand, M.D., is the founder of MediCann, which operates complementary healthcare clinics that offer massage, medical cannabis consultations, and more throughout California.
 In an interview with MASSAGE Magazine, Talleyrand explained that both THC and CBD stop pain through the endocannabinoid system.

 “This system consists of at least two receptors, termed CB1 and CB2 … the receptors are in every organ, including the skin, and typically found on nerve cells and immune cells in these organs,” he said.